Gerald-Ha/HodlEye-Crypto-Price-Tracker/README.md

-# HodlEye Crypto Price Tracker
+# HodlEye Crypto Portfolio & Price Tracker V 1.6.0 - Juni 2025 Update

 A lightweight Docker-based web tool to monitor cryptocurrency prices (via Binance and OKX) with **unlimited alarms** and **unlimited crypto tracking**, outshining typical TradingView limitations.
 It also provides quick access to multiple RSS-based crypto news sources and a live Economic Calendar.